jorsema2/posts-management-dashboard/README.md

 - Added functionality to add and delete posts.
 - Used Cypress to create a test that checks posts are shown and another to check comments are shown when clicking on "Show comments".
 - Styled with Styled-components (CSS-in-JS).
+- The UI design is loosely inspired by Facebook posts.

 ### [Click here to see the Live Demo](https://reliable-parfait-cd0160.netlify.app/)